biancashiromoto/java/README.md

 > ⚠️ Be sure you have JRE (Java Runtime Environment) installed

 1. Download and extract the `.zip` file
-2. Using the terminal, navigate to the project's `src` directory
+2. Using the terminal, navigate to the project's `target` directory
-3. Run the `.jar` file using the command `java -jar GuessTheNumber.jar`
+3. Run the `.jar` file using the command `java -jar guessTheNumber.jar`

 > 💬 If you have any suggestions or feedbacks, I would be happy to recieve them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!